-Kitchen - team of seven, with three to four on shift - provides vegan/vegetarian food for up to 60 guests and volunteers and works closely with our Garden Team
+Kitchen - a core team of three or four, helped by guests and short-term helpers, provides vegan/vegetarian food for up to 60 guests and volunteers and works closely with our Garden Team

-The 'Monks Orchard' and 'Wish-Fulfilling' organic vegetable gardens - run by a team of three or four - organic and mostly on bio-dynamic principles - preparing beds, seeding, transplanting, planting, weeding, compost making, harvesting to supply the Holy Isle kitchen
+The 'Monks Orchard' and 'Wish-Fulfilling' organic vegetable gardens - a team of three or four, helped by guests and short-term helpers, grows organic vegetables based mostly on bio-dynamic principles.
+The team's work includes preparing beds, seeding, transplanting, planting, weeding, compost making and harvesting.
+The team works closely with the Holy Isle kitchen

-House Care/Day Visitors - team of four, creates the environment to welcome our guests and to look after them.
+House Care/Day Visitors - a team of three creates the environment to welcome our guests and to look after them.
 During the high season, members of the House Care team 'meet and greet' the boats bringing on day visitors, introducing the island and staffing the 'The Boathouse' - our information centre and shop - where day visitors can rest and take tea.

-Maintenance - One-person daily, small-scale jobs, + additional support for larger-scale projects.
+Maintenance - One-person handles the daily, small-scale jobs, with additional support for larger-scale projects.